asce-web/bridge-designer/src/app/features/fly-thru/shaders/README.md

 The second part of the trick is that when drawing the box, we can't use the normal MVP transform.
 We want the sky box to appear infinitely far away.
 I.e., the visible swatch of the box's inside surface depends only on view _direction_.
 Eye _position_ should have no effect.
-We get this by translating the normal MVP view frustum apex to the origin.
-The swatch is the cube surface inside this frustum.
+We get this by translating the normal view frustum apex to the origin.
+The swatch is the part of the cube surface inside this frustum.
 As the viewer turns their head, the frustum swivels around the origin, and the swatch changes accordingly.
 As they translate, the swatch stays the same.

-With the frustom apex at the origin, the size of the box doesn't matter:
+With the frustom apex at the origin, the size of the box doesn't matter because...

 - Scaling with respect to the origin causes no change to the perspective view, and
 - We are required to fool the depth check anyway.
-Either we turn it off completely and draw the sky box first, or we fake out the checker by ensuring the z-coordinate of every sky box fragment after perspective division is one, i.e. as deep as possible without clipping.
+Either we turn it off completely and draw the sky box first, or we fake out the checker by replacing the z-coordinate of every sky box fragment after perspective division with a one, i.e. as deep as possible without clipping.
 This entails copying w of the final vertex position to z (depth).
 We took the latter approach because it allows drawing the box last, when most of it is hidden by other stuff, so the depth check saves a lot of work.

 How to build this different version of MVP?
 Firstly, M is always the identity, so it's really VP.
 Since the frustum angle is the same as usual, P is also the same as for the rest of the scene.
 This leaves modifying the view matrix V to